creme332/Permutations-and-Combinations/README.md

 Number of arrangements : 6
 ```
 ## Permutations with repetition <a name="h4"></a>
-> Given n elements, some of which may be duplicates, find all possible arrangements.
+> Given $n$ elements, some of which may be duplicates, find all possible arrangements.

 ```
 EXAMPLE : Arrange the elements in {A, A, B, C}